• Home

 OPEN FOR BUSINESS

 We have been using this trash and recycling center for over 2 months now.
 The kitchen island moves around since it has casters.
 At first, I thought the side-hinged door and slide out system would not be as practical as our previous trash bin‘s tilt out trash can but it works fine.
-Slide out system safely holds the full 10-gallon trash can.
+The slide-out system safely holds the full 10-gallon trash can.
 It is more durable than the hinges carrying the weight of a full 13-gallon trash can.
 You can also take the trash can out of the slide-out system if needed, which was not possible since trash can was fixed to the trash bin door with the older one.
 We don’t have recyclable stuff lying around in the kitchen anymore.
-We have more countertop space which we use as a snack bar.
+We have more countertop space which we use as a cereal and snack bar.
 I think this hack will stay for another 7-8 years.

 You might also like:

-• Smart organization and storage ideas for kitchen cabinetsSmart organization and storage ideas for kitchen cabinets
+Smart organization and storage ideas for kitchen cabinets

 « Previous Post: DIY: Laptop Stand for Fitness Equipment